liquidmetal-dev/flintlock/docs/adr/xxxx-identity-model.md

 `EnvKeyReplacer`, so viper looks up `FLINTLOCKD_TRUST-DOMAIN`, which is not a usable POSIX environment variable name.
 This affects every hyphenated flag flintlock already has, including `basic-auth-token` and `tls-client-ca`.
-Tracked separately.
+Tracked in #1243.

 **`VMID` becomes identity-bearing, and two escape hatches become security-relevant.** `NewVMIDForce` (`core/models/vmid.go:48`) bypasses all validation, and `SetUID` (`:110`) mutates a VMID after construction.
 Both are fine for a naming key and questionable for an identity.
-Tracked separately.
+Tracked in #1246.

 **No deployment changes behaviour on upgrade,** because `--authz-mode` defaults to `off`.